p-ilipili/trustpilot_scraper/README.md

 - Translation using `googletrans` (or a patched `google-trans-lzx`)
 - Automatic CSV backup in an `old/` folder
 - User-agent randomization to reduce bot detection
+- Randomized pauses after a batch to reduce bot detection

 ## Requirements